-Commissioner Tomkins asked if they are just waiting for homes to go on the market and then you acquire it.
+Commissioner Tomkins asked if they are just waiting for a home to go on the market and then you acquire it.

-Mr. Kuyper replied they ask for first right of refusal with all the neighborhoods and we come in an offer fair market value to anybody that's coming up for sale.
+Mr. Kuyper replied they ask for first right of refusal with all the neighborhoods and we come in and offer fair market value to anybody that's coming up for sale.